Wolftallemo/Bloxify/README.md

     "databasePassword"  : String.
 Password of database user.
     "gameModeratorRole" : Integer.
 Role which are authorized to issue game bans/leaderboard blacklists.
     "gameModeratorUsers": Integer.
 User IDs which are authorized to issue game bans/leaderboard blacklists (is array).
-    "banFilesPath"      : String.
-Path to directory which ban json files are stored (path cannot be relative).
     "appealsInvite"     : String.
 Discord server invite sent to the user when appeal is accepted (this can also be a custom URL if you have one).
 ```